levininja/levihobbs/src/levihobbs/react-apps/book-reviews-app/README.md

 # Start development server with hot reload
 npm run dev

-# The app will be available at http://localhost:5173
+# The app will be available at http://localhost:3000 (or 3001 if 3000 is busy)
 ```

 ### Building for Production